Why is this medication prescribed?

 How should this medicine be used?

-Prednisone comes as a tablet, a solution (liquid), and a concentrated solution to take by mouth.
+Prednisone comes as a tablet, delayed-release tablet, and as a solution (liquid) to take by mouth.
 Prednisone is usually taken with food one to four times a day or once every other day.
 Your doctor will probably tell you to take your dose(s) of prednisone at certain time(s) of day every day.
 Your personal dosing schedule will depend on your condition and on how you respond to treatment.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take prednisone exactly as directed.
 Do not take more or less of it or take it more often or for a longer period of time than prescribed by your doctor.